Constraining braneworlds with entanglement entropy: Constraining the DGP term

 From the equation of motion \eqref{eomDGP} and boundary conditions \eqref{dgpBdrycond}, we can numerically solve for the (static) extremal surfaces for particular choices of brane angles $(\theta_1,\theta_2)$ and DGP parameters $(\lambda_1,\lambda_2)$.
 We may then check whether or not there exists an extremal surface with total entropy strictly smaller than the horizon.
 This would be a violation of causal wedge inclusion (CWI) and put that combination of parameters in the swampland.

 We first obtain a plethora of numerical extremal surfaces.
 Specifically, we shoot from brane $1$ with fixed angle $\theta_1$ and over a range of initial parameters $u_1$ and couplings $\lambda_1$.
 Note that the value of $u_1'$ is set by \eqref{dgpBdrycond}.
 We then filter the list of these solutions down to those consistent with a particular value of $\theta_2$ at the second brane.
 For these remaining points, we compute the entropy density $\mathcal{S}_{\text{ext}}$ numerically and the entropy density of the horizon $\mathcal{S}_{\text{h}}$ analytically \eqref{aread4bs}.
 Then, we repeat the above process by shooting from brane $2$.
-In the end, we have a large list of points in $(\lambda_1,\lambda_2)$ parameter space with fixed $\theta_1$ and $\theta_2$ for which there is a non-horizon extremal surface, along with the associated entropies.
+In the end, we have a large list of points $(\lambda_1,\lambda_2)$ on a fixed-$(\theta_1,\theta_2)$ plane for which there is a non-horizon extremal surface, along with the associated entropies.

 With that list in hand, we delete any points which seem pathological, such as those with large (and thus potentially numerically unstable) areas.
 Guided by both the positivity of horizon entropy $\mathcal{S}_{\text{h}} > 0$ and possible cases \eqref{cwi1}--\eqref{cwi2} diagnosing whether or not we have a violation of CWI, we sort the points $(\lambda_1,\lambda_2)$ in this list into three subsets: